Service Electric: Service Electric Network (SEN)

 The company's Lehigh Valley system operates Service Electric Network (SEN), a local origination cable television station.
 Service Electric Network carries local news and sports, including coverage of East Penn Conference high school football, boys' and girls' basketball, and wrestling, and some Lehigh University football games.

 In 2008, Service Electric Network began carrying home games of the Lehigh Valley IronPigs, the AAA-level Minor League affiliate of the Philadelphia Phillies.
 The games are televised from Coca-Cola Park in Allentown.
 Service Electric Network also carries home games of the Lehigh Valley Phantoms, the AHL affiliate of the Philadelphia Flyers.
 The station has added coverage of the Reading Phillies, the Philadelphia Phillies' AA-level minor league baseball affiliate, and Bethlehem Steel FC soccer games.
 The network rebranded as Service Electric Network from TV2 Sports in May 2020.

 Market environment

 In the Lehigh Valley, an overbuild environment exists in many communities in which subscribers can choose between two competing cable television providers.
 Service Electric and RCN offer similar but not duplicative programming packages.
 In Wilkes-Barre, Service Electric competes with newcomer Loop Internet, a local internet service provider specializing in fiber-optic communication including internet and telephone.
-Despite not offering cable television plans, Loop competes with Service Electric by offering faster Internet plans as well as VOIP telephone services.
 In most other areas served by one of Service Electric's family of companies, the company is the only viable provider.